Get to know St. Matthew's University at an upcoming event!

 To learn more about joining our community of care, feel free to contact us or get started today by learning how to apply.
 We also encourage you to check out our events page to discover when we’ll be in your area or hosting a webinar where you can learn more.

-If you’d like some more insights today, check out this video testimonial from a recent SMUSOM graduate:
+If you’d like some more insights today, check out this video testimonial from a SMUSOM graduate:

 The study of anatomy will be a part of your journey throughout medical school, residency and beyond.
 It is always possible to enhance your understanding of the various human body structures and systems, and committed practitioners are dedicated to lifelong learning.